 Squashes are native to America, eaten by Native Americans as winter staple along with dried beans and corn.

-Delicata, also know as sweet potato squash, long green stripes on yellow with sweet orange flesh.
+DELICATA, also know as sweet potato squash, long green stripes on yellow with sweet orange flesh.
+SHORT SEASON

-Hubbard, dinosaur eggs, have a blue gray skin with a orange flesh.
-Usually large.
+HUBBARD, “dinosaur eggs”, have a blue gray skin with a orange flesh.
+Usually large smaller varieties are now available.
 Great for soups, pies and roasting.